Back to blog

 How a Teacher Community Can Improve Student Outcomes

-• exchange effective strategies
+• exchange strategies that actually work

-• improve materials faster
+• improve materials faster through real feedback

-• reduce wasted preparation time
+• cut the wasted preparation time that drains energy

 Discussion